List of unproduced DC Comics projects

 This is a list of unmade and unreleased projects by DC Comics.
-Some of these productions were, or still are, in "development hell" in other mediums.
+Some of these productions were, or still are, in "development hell" in other media.

 Batman

 Fleischer Studios' Batman

 Following the success of the Fleischer Superman cartoons, Fleischer Studios communicated with DC Comics over the possibility of adapting Batman.
 The communication got to the point of budget discussions as illustrated in a letter dated January 25, 1942, and reproduced in longtime Batman executive producer, Michael E. Uslan's 2011 memoir, The Boy Who Loved Batman.
 It is, however, unknown how far the production of this project went before being abandoned.

 CBS' Mike Henry Batman

-Prior to the 1966 juggernaut that was the Adam West/Burt Ward Batman series, CBS attempted to launch a live-action children's program based on the character.
+Before the 1966 juggernaut that was the Adam West/Burt Ward Batman series, CBS attempted to launch a live-action children's program based on the character.
 Former Rams linebacker and Tarzan actor Mike Henry was soon approached to appear as the character and even took publicity stills.
-The project went into limbo, and after a long stagnation, producers attempted to sell it to NBC: they passed on the project in 1965.
+The project went into limbo, and after a long stagnation, producers attempted to sell it to NBC; they passed on the project in 1965.